CelineGlee/CelineGlee/README.md

 <p> ⭐ Understanding requirements of projects, academic, research papers to enhance the performance with Artificail Intelligence and Machine Learning </p>

-<p> ⭐ Motivating on embaracing AI/ML in multiple domians like Cooking, Gaming, and Animal Health ! </p>
+<p> ⭐ Looking to explore and innovate with AI/ML in cooking, gaming, and animal health! </p>

 ## Skills
 ### Languages and Tools